Overview

 What happens during the test?

-You will be asked to lie on your back on a moveable table.
+You will lie on a moveable table.
 If your head is being imaged, the technologist may position your head in a special head-holder that keeps it from moving.
-When you are comfortably positioned, the table will move into the CT machine that looks like a large square doughnut with a round hole in the middle.
-You'll be able to keep in contact with the technologist over an intercom.
-While each picture is being taken, you may be asked to hold your breath and stay perfectly still for a few seconds.
-The technologist will move your table with a remote control after each picture is taken (Figure 2).
+When you are comfortably positioned, the table will slowly move into the CT machine that looks like a large square doughnut with a hole in the middle (Fig. 2).
+The technologist will stay in constant contact with you over an intercom.
+While each picture is taken, you will be asked to hold your breath and stay perfectly still for a few seconds.
+The technologist will move the table with a remote control after each picture is taken.
+You may be given an injection of contrast dye into your arm or through an IV to enhance the images.

 The machine may be quiet or noisy, depending on the brand.
-The noise you hear is the x-ray tube that is rotating around your body to produce the images.
+The noise you hear is the x-ray tube rotating around your body to produce the images.
 You will not feel any sensation from the scan.
-The entire process can last from 15 to 45 minutes.
+The scan can last from 5 to 15 minutes.
 After the test, the IV will be removed and you are free to go.
+You may be told to drink lots of fluids to help your kidneys remove the contrast dye from your body.

 What are the risks?

-A CT scan is a very safe study, though there is a slight risk from X-ray radiation exposure, and some people are sensitive to the contrast agent.
-The most common side effects from the iodine contrast are a brief metallic taste in your mouth and a feeling of warmth throughout your body.
+There is a slight risk from X-ray radiation exposure, and some people are sensitive to the contrast agent.
+The most common side effects from the contrast are a brief metallic taste in your mouth and a feeling of warmth throughout your body.
+An allergic reaction to the contrast can cause severe hives and difficulty breathing.
+Medications such as antihistamines can reverse this reaction.
+If you have diabetes or kidney problems you may experience kidney failure, but this is very rare.

-Be sure to tell you doctor if you are pregnant or have a history of allergies (to medications, previous iodine injections, or shellfish), diabetes, asthma, a heart condition, kidney problems, or thyroid conditions.
+Be sure to tell you doctor if you are pregnant or have allergies (to medications, previous iodine injections, or shellfish), diabetes, asthma, a heart condition, kidney problems, or thyroid conditions.

 Sources & links

-If you have further questions about this diagnostic test, contact the doctor that ordered the test or visit:
+If you have further questions about this diagnostic test, contact the doctor that ordered the test or visit RadiologyInfo.org

 Glossary